kagisearch/fastfeedparser/README.md

 - Minimal dependencies
 - Streamlined codebase focused on core functionality

+FastFeedParser is used to effeciently process thousands of feeds for Kagi's [Small Web](https://github.com/kagisearch/smallweb) initiative.

 ## Features

 - Fast parsing of RSS 2.0, Atom 1.0, and RDF/RSS 1.0 feeds